jrpereirajr/iris-fhirfy/README.md

 ## Getting started

+You can try the project by:

+- REST API
+- Web application
+- VS Code extension

+Let's details them in the following sections.

 ### API

 The API is available at [http://localhost:32783/csp/api/dc/fhirfy](http://localhost:32783/swagger-ui/index.html?url=/csp/api/dc/fhirfy/_spec).

 In the examples below, the parameter `?mockName=<mockName>` was used in order to get a reproducible result.
-Feel free to remove it if you want to check the results using a LLM.
-Note that for this case, a LLM API key is required.

 All the mock data was generated using Googgle Gemini.

+Feel free to remove the `mockName` parameter if you want to check the results using a LLM.
+Note that for this case you'll need to provide two header to the API call:

+- An LLM provider in the `X-FHIRFY-LLM-PROVIDER` header.
+  - Currently, values accepted are `gemini` and `openai`.
+- A LLM API key in the `X-FHIRFY-LLM-API-KEY` header.

-Please note that if you try the API setting an API key, you may get different results than those presented here.
+Please also note that if you try the API setting an API key, you may get different results than those presented here.

+#### Trying without a LLM service API key

 I'm assuming you are running the project into a container.
 So first, let's access the container: